FabioPINO/science-docs/index.md

 I collected few interesting computational examples in transport phenomena in a form of a tutorial and created a set of Python codes to accompany a better understanding of the results.

-This tutorial has been produced after taking two edX courses offered by Delft University: *The Basics of Transport Phenomena* and *Advanced Transport Phenomena*.
+This tutorial has been produced after taking two wonderful courses offered by Delft University: *The Basics of Transport Phenomena* and *Advanced Transport Phenomena*.

 <sup>This PDF is still under construction...</sup>